inceptjs/incept.js/docs/backlog.md

 all this does is make sure when the compile is complete it is logged once.
 I added a hook to suppress this from showing on the console twice and silenced logging.

-**Material UI**

-Encountering errors with `useLayoutEffect` when rendering on the server *(SSR)* even on MUI v5 which just released while developing this project.
-Plus I'm not a big fan of `styled-components` syntax nor the v4 version of styling.
-They shouldn't be dog feed any of those to people exclusively.
-Just allow to add `className` or `style` to their components.
-I was very disappointed when I couldn't even use their icons without triggering a warning.

 ## Closed